pricketts/rdlc_dotnet7/README.md

 The ReportViewer appears to have been abandonned by Microsoft, and when I discovered that there was a nuget package I thought lets have a play with it.

-I found a YouTube video where the various bugs and work arounds were shown to the point where a report was produced, that helped, but it was just the start of the journey.
+I found a YouTube video https://www.youtube.com/watch?v=Ul6r0GZXgsg where the various bugs and work arounds were shown to the point where a report was produced, that helped, but it was just the start of the journey.
+The ReportViewerCore control doesn't seem to be properly integrated into the Visual
+Studio Designer, but you dont really need it to be there at design time anyway, it can be added in code at run time.

 This project is split into a number of examples
 ### ex1